 How to Apply Emotion Vocabulary to Problem Solving!

 Vocabulary for emotions is an important life skill to teach all children!
 It helps them to be able to think about and deal with the emotions they are feeling, as well as talk about it.
-The last post shares tips and resources for teaching emotions vocabulary and extending it to solving problems.
-To really be able to solve social problems, though, students need to be able to see another person’s point of view.
+The last post shares tips and resources for teaching emotion vocabulary and extending it to solving problems.
+Students need to be able to see another person’s point of view to develop good problem-solving skills.

 free links for emotions and problem solving